Mathematical joke: Pun-based jokes

 Some jokes use a mathematical term with a second non-technical meaning as the punchline of a joke.

 Occasionally, multiple mathematical puns appear in the same jest:

 This invokes four double meanings: adder (snake) vs. addition (algebraic operation); multiplication (biological reproduction) vs. multiplication (algebraic operation); log (a cut tree trunk) vs. log (logarithm); and table (set of facts) vs. table (piece of furniture).

 Other jokes create a double meaning from a direct calculation involving facetious variable names, such as this retold from Gravity's Rainbow:

 The first part of this joke relies on the fact that the primitive (formed when finding the antiderivative) of the function 1/x is log(x).
 The second part is then based on the fact that the antiderivative is actually a class of functions, requiring the inclusion of a constant of integration, usually denoted as C—something which calculus students may forget.
 Thus, the indefinite integral of 1/cabin is "log(cabin) + C", or "A log cabin plus the sea", i.e., "A houseboat".

 Jokes with numeral bases

-Some jokes depend on ambiguity of numeral bases.
+Some jokes depend on the ambiguity of numerical bases.

 This joke subverts the trope of phrases that begin with "there are two types of people in the world..." and relies on an ambiguous meaning of the expression 10, which in the binary numeral system is equal to the decimal number 2.
 There are many alternative versions of the joke, such as "There are two types of people in this world.
 Those who can extrapolate from incomplete information."

-Another pun using different radices, asks:
+Another pun using different radices asks: